AI Glossary

 Document Generation

 The automated creation of documents like reports, contracts, or emails using AI.
-This often involves NLP to generate text and rules-based systems for formatting and ensuring compliance.
+This often involves natural language processing to generate text and rules-based systems for formatting and ensuring compliance.

 Dynamic Variables